UoB-COMSM0110/2024-group-19/README.md

 LinHsuan: 1.0

 Upon discovering the task of designing a game in groups before the semester's end, I initially felt overwhelmed.
-However, through regular face-to-face group discussions and consistent effort, we are gradually overcoming obstacles and making progress.
+However, through regular face-to-face group discussions and consistent effort, we gradually overcame obstacles and made progress.
 In my role, I undertook game display design tasks such as creating game characters and designing instruction pages.
 Designing a good game is not easy.
 With each meeting, our collective vision becomes clearer, and our tasks more manageable.
 Our teamwork and dedication are paving the way for us to steadily close the gap towards achieving our objective.

 # Documentation of code